MarcoTuliops22/MarcoTuliops22/README.md

 I am an **IT Technician** with solid experience in **IT infrastructure, technical support, computer assembly, and maintenance**, as well as hands-on expertise in **network and router configuration**.
 In the development ecosystem, I work with **Full Stack** solutions, leveraging **Front-end** technologies (React, JavaScript, TypeScript) and **Back-end** architectures with Node.js and Python, alongside relational database management using **MySQL**.

 My professional path is driven by implementing best practices in **Cybersecurity**, employing platforms like **Kali Linux** for infrastructure and security auditing.
-I have a strong background in programming logic, **Industry 4.0**, **Artificial Intelligence**, and practical experience creating and interpreting dashboards for data analysis and decision-making.
+I have a strong background in programming logic, **Industry 4.0**, **Artificial Intelligence**, and advanced practical experience in **creating, manipulating, and interpreting interactive dashboards using Looker Studio** to support data analysis and decision-making.

 I continuously seek evolution to deliver efficient, robust, secure, and business-oriented technological solutions.